hossamelrifaei/BLEApp/README.md

-# Tech Test for Android
+# BLE for Android

-This test is about scanning and connecting to a bluetooth device and interacting with its services and characteristics.
+scanning and connecting to a bluetooth device and interacting with its services and characteristics.

 ## Goals